Marcel Duchamp: Readymades

 "Readymades" were found objects which Duchamp chose and presented as art.
 In 1913, Duchamp installed a Bicycle Wheel in his studio.
 The Bicycle Wheel was an idea of Elsa von Freytag-Loringhoven.
 However, the idea of Readymades did not fully develop until 1915.
 The idea was to question the very notion of Art, and the adoration of art, which Duchamp found "unnecessary".

 My idea was to choose an object that wouldn't attract me, either by its beauty or by its ugliness.
 To find a point of indifference in my looking at it, you see.

 Bottle Rack (1914), a bottle-drying rack signed by Duchamp, is considered to be the first "pure" readymade.
 In Advance of the Broken Arm (1915), a snow shovel, also called Prelude to a Broken Arm, followed soon after.
 His Fountain, a urinal signed with the pseudonym "R. Mutt", shocked the art world in 1917.
 Fountain was selected in 2004 as "the most influential artwork of the 20th century" by 500 renowned artists and historians.

 Marcel Duchamp, 1919, L.H.O.O.Q.

 In 1919, Duchamp made a parody of the Mona Lisa by adorning a cheap reproduction of the painting with a mustache and goatee.
 To this he added the inscription L.H.O.O.Q., a phonetic game which, when read out loud in French quickly sounds like "Elle a chaud au cul".
 This can be translated as "She has a hot ass", implying that the woman in the painting is in a state of sexual excitement and availability.
 It may also have been intended as a Freudian joke, referring to Leonardo da Vinci's alleged homosexuality.
 Duchamp gave a "loose" translation of L.H.O.O.Q. as "there is fire down below" in a late interview with Arturo Schwarz.
 According to Rhonda Roland Shearer, the apparent Mona Lisa reproduction is in fact a copy modeled partly on Duchamp's own face.
-Research published by Shearer also speculates that Duchamp himself may have created some of the objects which he claimed to be "found objects".
+Research published by Shearer also speculates that Duchamp himself created some of the objects which he claimed to be "found objects".
+According to Rosa Ulpiano (2024), Duchamp's work can be understood through the logical rule modus tollens, offering insight into the relationship between original and copy in his artistic production.